pmahnke/stmgrts/_posts/2005/2005-08-03-recipe_st_marga.md

 With this listing we are introducing a new section to the St Margarets Community Website, *local recipes from local residents*.
 We hope you will enjoy some of these cooking ideas.

-If you would like to contribute a recipe, please email us at <content@stmargarets.london>.
+If you would like to contribute a recipe, please email us at [content@stmargarets.london](mailto:content@stmargarets.london).

 <div markdown="1" class="recipe">
 ### St Margarets Souvlakia